This article has links to products and services we love, which we may make commission from.

 Why the sudden switch from tanning on beaches to cleaning up beaches, Gemma?
 Good question!
 Recently, Scotland’s top content creators grouped together to take part in the first cross-network (bloggers, vloggers, IGers) campaign, #shoreyoucare, and it is making waves.
-Since the educational event and beach clean, I’ve spent the last month researching the best eco-friendly products used in everyday life from bags to brushes.
+Since the educational event and beach clean, I’ve spent the last month researching the best zero waste products used in everyday life from bags to brushes.

 Rab and Stephen, The Kilted Coaches, getting their hands dirty (in style)

-Use of plastic in daily lives
+Use of Plastic in Daily Lives

 From breakfast through to bedtime we are accustomed to using plastic in our daily lives.

 The key is being organised and prepared.
-Admittedly, any attempt to go plastic free in the past was down to me selfishly benefiting from cheaper products or spill-free travel.
+Admittedly, any attempt to go plastic-free in the past was down to me selfishly benefiting from cheaper products or spill-free travel.

 Here are some ideas for switching from plastic to plastic-free products.